3946 County Highway S21

 - Between Cannon Road and Batiquitos Lagoon, the bluffs are tall and steep, offering few safe routes to the beach.

-- South Carlsbad State Beach (better known as Ponto) has more well-defined peaks for surfing than the faster-closing beachbreaks on the main stretch.
+- Ponto Jetty at South Carlsbad State Beach, has more well-defined peaks for surfing than the faster-closing beachbreaks on the main stretch.

 - A mixed bag of small beach lots and standard roadside spots.